 When placing in the scenario editor, you are able to control a number of features via the number of the unit.
 Please note that for the unit number itself, the only number you need to change is the MSO's, as other vehicles in the consist will automatically be numbered correctly.

 Destination

-To apply a pre-set destination to a unit, you must change the first letter of the MSO number.
-See earlier in this manual for the relevant letter.
+To apply a pre-set destination to a unit, add ;D=x MSO number.
+See earlier in this manual for the relevant digit to use in place of x.